-The Jersey Shore University Medical Center, which is part of Meridian Health System, is located on the land uses and economic development in the community.
+The presence of a major regional medical center in Neptune Township has a significant impact on the land uses and economic development in the community.
 The Hospital is the Township's largest employer and ranks number one among Monmouth County employers (9,700 employees).
 The presence of the hospital affects localized land use decisions in the neighborhood around the hospital though its operation and the desire of other health care providers to be in close proximity to the hospital for the convenience of their patients and staff.